Conditions tighter than noncommutation needed for nonclassicality

 If $p$ is small enough (e.g., if $p=0$), the depolarizing channel eliminates the KD distribution's negative components.
 By the triangle inequality, $\mathcal{N} ( \{ q^{\hat{\rho}^{\prime}}_{i,j} \} ) \leq p \mathcal{N}( \{ q^{\hat{\rho}_0}_{i,j} \} ) $, and $\mathcal{N}^{\Re^{-}} ( \{ q^{\hat{\rho}^{\prime}}_{i,j} \} ) \leq p \mathcal{N}^{\Re^{-}}( \{ q^{\hat{\rho}_0}_{i,j} \} ) $.
 Each imaginary component is reduced by a factor of $p$: $ \mathcal{N}^{\Im}( \{ q^{\hat{\rho}^{\prime}}_{i,j} \} ) = p \mathcal{N}^{\Im}( \{ q^{\hat{\rho}_0}_{i,j} \} ) $. $ \mathcal{N}^{\Im}( \{ q^{\hat{\rho}^{\prime}}_{i,j} \} ) $ can resist decoherence more than $\mathcal{N}^{\Re^{-}} ( \{ q^{\hat{\rho}^{\prime}}_{i,j} \} )$: Only when the state decoheres fully ($p=0$) do all the imaginary components disappear.
 The negative components disappear when the decoherence surpasses a finite threshold.

-\textit{Discussion.---}Benefits of using the KD distribution include the ability to prove classical bounds on physical quantities by assuming a real, non-negative distribution.
+\textit{Discussion.---}Benefits of using the KD distribution include the ability to prove classical bounds on physical quantities by assuming real, non-negative distributions.
 The key to applying the KD distribution fruitfully is to construct the distribution operationally.
 The bases and their ordering should reflect properties of the experiment (e.g., \cite{Yunger18, ArvShukur19-2, Razieh19, Lostaglio20, Lupu20}).
-Similarly, experimental context dictates when extending the KD distribution [Eq. \eqref{Eq:KDExt}] facilitates analyses~\cite{Yunger17, Yunger18, Yunger18-2, Yunger19, ArvShukur19-2, Razieh19}.
+Similarly, experimental context dictates when extending the KD distribution facilitates analyses~\cite{Yunger17, Yunger18, Yunger18-2, Yunger19, ArvShukur19-2, Razieh19}.